Male Factor Infertility

 Many of these problems are treatable.
-Lifestyle changes can correct issues caused by drug and alcohol use use; problems with high scrotal temperature may be alleviated by changing clothing style or refraining from activities such as hot baths.
-Low testosterone levels can be medically corrected, and changes may be able to me made to medication regimens.
+Lifestyle changes can correct issues caused by drug and alcohol use; problems with high scrotal temperature may be alleviated by changing clothing style or refraining from activities such as hot baths.
+Low testosterone levels can be medically corrected, and changes may be able to be made to medication regimens.

 Autoimmune infertility, in which sperm or sperm-producing cells are attacked by the body's own immune system, may be improved using immunosuppressants or anti-coagulants which prevent antibodies from binding to sperm.

 Certain congenital (born with) problems may be more difficult to treat.
-Anatomical features, such as swollen scrotal veins, may cause abnormally high scrotal temperature that is not corrected with change of clothing or activities.
+Anatomical features, such as swollen scrotal veins, may cause abnormally high scrotal temperature that is not corrected with a change of clothing or activities.
 Chromosomal problems, such problems with the sex chromosomes, may lead to unhealthy sperm that cannot produce a healthy pregnancy.